|Rules of Catholic Cemeteries of the Archdiocese of St. Louis|

 E. Cremated remains are not permitted for burial in monuments or benches.

-2. As these are Christian burial grounds, every memorial must incorporate a Christian symbol in its design.
+2. As these are Christian burial grounds, every ground memorial must incorporate a Christian symbol in its design.

 3. All memorial work must conform to cemetery specifications.
 We advise families to check with the cemetery office regarding memorial rules before placing an order with the memorial dealer.
 Exceptions will not be made after an order has been placed.